JamesClonk/terraform-vcloud-kubernetes/README.md

 ##### API User

-Login to the DCS+ management portal and go the [catalog](https://portal.swisscomcloud.com/catalog/).
+Login to the DCS+ management portal and go to [Catalog](https://portal.swisscomcloud.com/catalog/).
 From there you can order a new **vCloudDirector API User**.
 Make sure to leave *"Read only user?"* unchecked, otherwise your new API user will not be able to do anything!

 See the official DCS+ documentation on [Cloud Director API Users](https://dcsguide.scapp.swisscom.com/ug3/dcs_portal.html#cloud-director-api-user) for more information.